 - Enter any other needed information on the product row.

-- Save to add the product to the PO.
-To add more items, repeat the procedure.
+- To add more items, repeat the procedure.
 Save by pressing the tick icon.

 Use this option to quickly add a product family and its variants to your purchase order.
 Learn more information about product families.